jtdaugherty/brick/README.md

 "create a widget, now bind an event handler", `brick` just requires you to describe your interface -- even the bits that are stateful -- using a set of declarative combinators and it does the rest.
-All you have to do is provide functions to do transform your own application state when input (or other kinds of) events arrive.
+All you have to do is provide functions to transform your own application state when input (or other kinds of) events arrive.

 The best way to get started is to build, run, and read the source for